STUDIOUS-dev/Travel_Explorer/README.md

 - Clean, responsive, and modern UI

 ## Live Demo
-The website is live at: [https://travel-explorer-sigma.vercel.app/](https://travel-explorer-sigma.vercel.app/)
+The website is live at: [Travel Explorer](https://travel-explorer-sigma.vercel.app/)

 ## How It Works
 - Enter a destination in the search bar